Hatch-22 - Simple Ship Doors

 Why use Hatch-22?

-- Simple: Just three hatch markers, easy to find, place, move, and paint.
+- Simple: Just four hatch markers, easy to find, place, move, and paint.

 - Effective: Once you place the hatches you want, the game will use that layout and just connect any unconnected habs.